 Additionally, the Study Abroad programme is particularly popular with students from North America, Canada and Australia.

-- We regularly consult and develop links with a large number of employers including, for example, BBC Northern Ireland who provide sponsorship for our course in Broadcast Literacy (currently offered at postgraduate level but soon to be offered at undergraduate level also).
+- We regularly consult and develop links with a large number of employers including, for example, BBC Northern Ireland.

 World Class Facilities

 - The Seamus Heaney Centre for Poetry is named after our illustrious alumnus and recipient of the 1995 Nobel Prize for Literature.
 Today, it is the hub for creative writing and poetry at the University and is staffed by some of the most highly-regarded practitioners in poetry, scriptwriting and prose in the UK and Ireland, such as Professor Sinéad Morrissey and Professor Ciarán Carson, both recipients of the TS Eliot Prize for Poetry.
 The new Film Studio represents an investment and enhancement to existing facilities in Film Studies of over £1 million in the last two years.
 Accessible through the Queen’s Film Theatre, the studio has been designed, constructed and sound insulated to film industry standard specifications.
 The Film Studio also houses two online editing suites and students can work at anytime free from the noise of the world outside.

 - From Personal Tutors to peer mentoring, we work closely with students to ensure they are supported at every stage of their degree.

 - A thriving cultural scene organised by our undergraduate and postgraduate communities, from the English Society and Poetry and Pints to the Lifeboat and the Yellow Nib, makes studying English at Queen’s a unique proposition.

 - Students can work with our visiting Fulbright Scholars, leading US academics who spend a semester at Queen’s each year.